kofigumbs/isotype/README.md

 # Isotype

-A macOS script to turn your computer keyboard into a MIDI controller with an [isomorphic layout](https://muted.io/isomorphic-keyboard/).
+A macOS script to turn your computer keyboard into a [Pisound](http://blokas.io/pisound) controller with an [isomorphic layout](https://muted.io/isomorphic-keyboard/).

 ```
 swift run